 When configuring Umbrella's secure web gateway (SWG), you have several choices as to how you can send web traffic to Umbrella.
-One of those choices is to integrate a proxy auto-config (PAC) file URL for the browser you will be using to reach destinations.
-Once integrated into your system, all traffic through that browser is redirected to Umbrella's secure web proxy.
-When deploying Secure Web Gateway with a PAC file, Umbrella DNS policies will not be enforced for traffic generated in the web browser.
-DNS policies will still apply to non-web browser traffic which bypasses the PAC file.
+One of those choices is to integrate a proxy auto-config (PAC) file URL into the browser that you use to reach destinations.
+Once integrated into your system, all traffic from that browser is redirected to Umbrella's secure web proxy.
+When deploying the SWG with a PAC file, Umbrella DNS policies are not enforced for traffic generated in the web browser.
+DNS policies apply to non-web browser traffic, which bypasses the PAC file.

-A proxy auto-config (PAC) file is used to tell a browser which proxy server it must use to fetch a URL.
+A proxy auto-config (PAC) file defines the proxy server that a browser must use to fetch a URL.

 - Deploy Umbrella's PAC File for Windows

 - Deploy Umbrella's PAC File for Mac

 Note: Microsoft has deprecated PAC file support for the

 ftp:// protocols in Windows 10 on Edge.
 Hosting the PAC file on the local machine does not work on the Microsoft Edge browser.
 For more information, see Windows 10 does not read a PAC file referenced by a file protocol.

 To connect efficiently to Umbrella's SWG, allow the following CIDRs in your firewalls over TCP on ports 80 and 443: